AKASHAorg/akasha-docs/docs/react-hooks/_hooks-list_.md

-# React Hooks
+# React hooks

-Most of the SDK's methods are also implemented as React Hooks.
+Most of the SDK's methods are also implemented as React hooks.

 Currently we have the following hooks: